 This can happen through simply having better balancing skills, which is present in many martial arts, with a common example being Tai Chi balancing exercises.
 Also working on how to fall more gracefully and better absorb impacts is incredibly useful.
 These falling skills are best trained in arts like Judo and to a lesser extent Brazilian Jiu-Jitsu.

 There’s also some scientific evidence that martial arts can be a good intervention for improving mental health.
 This means that it can be used as part of your routine to maintain your mental health or as a supplement to therapy if you go to therapy.

 Improvements in mental health occur in most forms of exercise, and attending martial arts classes is no exception.
-Aside from the normal stress relieving benefits associated with regularly exercising, martial arts provides a situation in which students can socialize with other active, like-minded people and get a sense of community and all the associated mental health benefits with it.
+Aside from the normal stress-relieving benefits associated with regularly exercising, martial arts provide a situation in which students can socialize with other active, like-minded people and get a sense of community and all the associated mental health benefits with it.

 Exercise also prompts your body to release endorphins, which cause a positive sensation in the body and make you feel happier overall.
 This is why you might sometimes feel euphoric after a nice jog, which is often referred to as a runner’s high.
 This feeling isn’t limited only to running: you can also experience the same thing after martial arts exercises.

 Apart from that, many martial arts will make you practice deep breathing, meditation, and mindfulness, which can help you refocus your thoughts, relieve stress, and provide all the benefits of traditional meditation.
 Regularly practicing the deep breathing and meditation present in many martial arts classes can have a profound effect on your sense of well-being.

 As we’ve already noted, martial arts give you a great opportunity to become more disciplined.
 Following rules, respecting authority, and especially working towards and achieving long-term goals are actions that can be greatly beneficial in building discipline.